 I worked as a VW technician during the VW emissions crisis, that was a crazy time, seemed like every customer was complaining about their VW.

 When I was a kid growing up, the VW bug was the trusty family wheels to have.
-My friends dad had one and there was eleven in the family.
+My friend’s dad had one and there were eleven in the family.
 Sounds like an impractical car for a large family, you’d think so, but no. Everybody loved it and it’s the only car they owned that I can actually remember.

-VW got it right with the Bug and they’ve had a few number one hits since then, the Golf being the stand out superstar.
+VW got it right with the Bug and they’ve had a few numbers one hit since then, the Golf being the stand-out superstar.

 Point is, the poor satisfaction score was not a direct result of a slew of new faults or breakdowns, but more a vote of how pi**ed they were at the company.

 There’s one major failure that potential buyers should be aware of.
 Some of the gas engine models are suffering from premature engine failure.
 The failure is caused by a faulty timing chain tensioner.
 Many have been recalled and repaired, but not all.

 The 2.0 Tsi gas engine uses a timing chain to keep the top and bottom halves of the engine in time.
 Tsi stands for Turbo Stratified Injection, it’s a high-pressure direct fuel injected with a turbocharger.
 Not unlike the diesel, Tdi set up.

 The troublesome engines affected include engine codes CCTA, CBFA, CAEA, CDNC, CAEB, and CPMA manufactured mostly between 2008 and 2013.
 It’s fitted to lots of Vw models and some Audi’s.

 The CBFA is a California-compliant engine.
 You’ll find the engine code on a sticker on the engine cylinder, a sticker inside the door, and inside the front cover of the owner’s handbook.